6 questions about cervical screenings, answered

 New research conducted by charity Jo’s Cervical Cancer Trust found that around one in eight women (12%) were less likely to attend a smear test now than before the pandemic.
 Those who were hesitant cited fears around safety, worries about putting additional strain on the NHS and wanting to shield, or protect others, as their reasons.
 But screening is vitally important for identifying abnormal cells and high-risk HPV, which could develop into cervical cancer.
 For this reason, it’s important that we attend overdue appointments as soon as we’re able to.
 We put some commonly asked questions to the experts.

-4 Does it matter if I don’t attend my appointment when the GP opens up again?
+3 Does it matter if I don’t attend my appointment?

 Yes, cervical screening is a really important test.
 ‘It is the best protection against cervical cancer, preventing around 75% of cases from ever beginning,’ says Pinnell.
 ‘If you have been invited, that is because your GP practice thinks it is safe to attend.
 It’s always your choice to attend, unless you are self-isolating, and then you should not book an appointment until you have finished isolating.
 If you are shielding, you will need to think about your individual situation and safety, which you can discuss with your GP practice.’

 4 How common is cervical cancer?

 ‘Although relatively rare, cervical cancer is one of the three most common cancers affecting female gynaecological organs (the other two are ovarian and uterine),’ says Olaitan.
 ‘However, the success of the cervical screening programme has made occurrences of cervical cancer much less common.
 Ten women out of every 100,000 are diagnosed with this type of cancer every year – that’s around 3000 of us – and it mainly affects sexually active women aged 25-64.
 Caught early, survival rates are pretty good, though more than 900 women still die from the disease each year.’